 With the Amex Business Platinum card, you can enroll to receive Avis Preferred Club, Hertz Gold Plus Rewards and National Emerald Club Executive statuses, which come with perks like free upgrades, special discounts and accelerated earning of free rentals.

 Lots of Million Mile Secrets readers and team members are big fans of National Emerald Club Executive status because you can pay for a mid-sized rental and pick almost any car you want.

 This isn’t a very well known perk of the Amex Business Platinum card, but it allows you to book discounted premium economy, business class and first class flights.
 Recently it became more useful because you can now book these discounts online.

 All of these airlines participate in the program:

 Keep in mind that you won’t find a deal for every airline on every route and the amount of the discount will vary widely.
 Typically, you’ll see much larger discounts for business or first class.
-But you can still easily save $300+ on a premium economy ticket to Europe.
-And you can potentially save $1,000s on expensive international first-class tickets.
+But you can still easily save $300+ on a premium economy ticket to Europe, and you can potentially save thousands on expensive international first-class tickets.